Option to display AF focus points when possible

 Setting status to triaged, priority stays low.

-#6 Updated by Moritz Augsburger almost 4 years ago
+#6 Updated by Moritz Augsburger about 4 years ago

 Here is some more information on the topic, eg where exactly to find the data:

 It looks like Canon gives direct coordinates, Nikon needs some mappings inside the code, for the other brands I didn't look it up.

-#8 Updated by Roman Lebedev about 1 year ago
+#8 Updated by Roman Lebedev over 1 year ago

 - bitness set to 64-bit